-This option took a long time to inflate, even using an electric pump.
-Kids struggled to stay patient waiting for it, so it is probably best to do it the night before you plan to use it when they are sleeping.
-Also, our older testers thought it was somewhat dull as the spray doesn't fall very far from the hydrant, and is relatively consistent.
+This hydrant took a long time to inflate, even using an electric pump.
+Our testers struggled to remain patient waiting for full inflation to happen, so we recommend inflating it the night before you plan to use it when they are sleeping.
+Also, our older testers thought it was somewhat dull as the spray doesn't fall very far from the hydrant and is relatively consistent.
 However, we think some adult or toddler parties with a related theme could benefit from a novelty item such as this.
-Our toddler and grownup testers rather liked the raindrop feel of the spray, even if adventurous kids were over it quickly.
+Our toddler and grownup testers rather liked the raindrop feel of the spray, even if adventurous kids moved on quickly.

-The CHUCHIK Backyard Spinning Turtle is an adorable turtle similar in function to the Tidal Storm Hydro Swirl with a center spinning plate and wild swinging water tubes.
-The sprinkler itself is funnier than we thought it was going to be, and testers liked catching and directing the tubes at other players.
-The center water plume is tall, and the flailing tubes spread water at least 8 ft around the turtle for lots of playing space.
+The CHUCHIK Backyard Spinning Turtle is an adorable turtle similar in functionality to the Tidal Storm Hydro Swirl with a center spinning plate and wild swinging water tubes.
+The sprinkler itself is funnier than we thought it would be, and testers liked catching and directing the tubes at their playmates.
+The center water plume is tall, and the flailing tubes spread water at least 8 ft around the turtle for lots of running area.

 Why You Should Trust Us

 Analysis and Test Results

 We purchased the top sprinklers for kids and put them through a side-by-side testing process with real kids to determine which sprinklers are more fun than the competition.

 Ease of Setup

-Using a fun sprinkler for kids is easy, but setting them up varies depending n the style.
+Using sprinklers for kids is easy, but setting them up varies depending on the style.
 If you're looking for a straightforward screw on your garden hose and get playing, then you'll have several great options from which to choose in this review.
-These products are quick setup, and you won't have kids pacing in the wings waiting for the water fun to begin as you might with the inflatable options.
+These products offer quick setup times, and you won't have kids pacing in the wings waiting for the water fun to begin as you might with the inflatable options.